DIY Montessori Munari Baby Mobile (Simple and beautiful)

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.

-Cut dowels to the correct lengths using something like pruning shears: dowel A (42cm/15.5in), dowel B (35cm/13in), dowel C (21cm/8in)
+Step 2: Cut wooden dowels to the correct lengths using something like pruning shears: dowel A (42cm/15.5in), dowel B (35cm/13in), dowel C (21cm/8in).

-Sand down any rough ends after cutting.
+Step 3: Sand down any rough ends after cutting with fine-grit sandpaper.

-Paint dowels A and C white.
+Step 4: Paint dowels A and C white.
 Paint dowel B black.

-Using a straight edge and an Exacto Knife, cut out the shapes on your craft cutting mat.
+Step 7: Using a straight edge and an Exacto Knife, cut out the shapes on your craft cutting mat.
 You could also use scissors if your cardboard is thin enough.

-Cut out the other pieces of shapes with scissors, be precise with these cuts.
+Step 8: Cut out the other pieces of shapes with scissors, be precise with these cuts.

-Let the paint dry and then remove the painter’s tape.
+Step 12: Let the paint dry and then remove the painter’s tape.

-IF YOU USED FOAM BOARD: you can poke a hole with a needle into the foam part and then use a hot glue gun to set the string into place.
+Step 13: IF YOU USED FOAM BOARD: you can poke a hole with a needle into the foam part and then use a hot glue gun to set the string into place.

 IF YOU USED CARDBOARD: take a needle and poke a hole at the top of the shape.
 Thread the string into place.
 Tie a fishing knot or another secure knot.
 Tie string to the glass/plastic ornament as well.
 Follow the link to an easy-to-follow video on how to tie a fishing knot.